vlad-nitu/-CSE2115-RowingMatchmakingSystem/README.md

 ## How to contribute to it
 As there is always room for improvement, future users can contribute as following:
 1. If you spot any bugs, please let us know in order to fix the product as soon as possible.
 Our emails can be found in the "Group members" section.
-2. If you have any idea that is relevant in improving our game, we are looking forward to hearing your proposals.
+2. If you have any idea that is relevant in improving our application, we are looking forward to hearing your proposals.

 ## Copyright / License (opt.)